 Packed Size

-Fastpacking packs are usually low volume — often between 20 and 30 liters — so we’d recommend choosing a pad that compresses down small, such as the Therm-a-Rest NeoAir XLite NXT Sleeping Pad at 9 x 4.1 inches.
+Fastpacking packs are usually low volume—often between 20 and 30 liters—so we recommend choosing a pad that compresses down small, such as the Therm-a-Rest NeoAir XLite NXT Sleeping Pad at 9 x 4.1 inches.
 The best ultralight sleeping pads will take up minimal space in your pack.
+If you want to explore your options for a fastpacking pack, take a look at our Best Fastpacking Packs guide.

-The pad with the largest packed size on our list is the somewhat unwieldy NEMO Switchback Ultralight Sleeping Pad at 20 x 5 x 5.5 inches.
-Most who use this pad must strap it to the outside, either on the top or back of the pack.
+The rest of the inflatable pads included in this guide pack to about the same size, while the pad with the largest packed size on our list is the somewhat unwieldy NEMO Switchback Ultralight Sleeping Pad, which measures 20 x 5 x 5.5 inches.
+Most who use this pad must strap it to the outside of our pack, either on the top or back.

 Why You Should Trust Us

 The iRunFar team has been fastpacking for over a decade, and we have watched this adventure niche grow.
-What started as two separate endeavors — ultralight backpacking and adventure running — have now merged into one, fastpacking.
-One critical piece of fastpacking equipment is your sleeping pad, so we’ve chosen eight that will keep you warm — and sometimes even comfortable — on just about any fastpacking trip.
+What started as two separate endeavors — ultralight backpacking and adventure running — have now merged into one: fastpacking.
+One critical piece of fastpacking equipment is your sleeping pad, so we’ve recommended six that will keep you warm — and sometimes even comfortable — on just about any fastpacking trip.

-Members of the iRunFar team have been using several of the sleeping pads on this list for years, while others were added to this list of favorites through a research and testing process in 2022 and 2023.
+Members of the iRunFar team have been using several of the sleeping pads on this list for years, and we’ve added others to this list of favorites through a research and testing process that started in 2022.

 What is fastpacking?